bjks/gfp_gaussian_process/README.md

     - var_dg

 ### 4 Output
+All files that are generated in the maximization and the prediction step are named as follows: `example_f<free>_b<bounds>` and where `<free>` lists the variable via the index as e.g. printed when the code is run and `<bounds>` lists the bound parameters in the same way.
+Example: `example_f034_b129`.
+Then, the ending of the diffenerent files inicate what they contain.
 #### 4.1 Maximization
-- Will create 2 files: one for the maximization process and one for the final estimations
+- Will create 3 files: one for the maximization process (`_interations.csv`), one for the final estimations (`_final.csv`), and a "parameter file" (`_parameter_file.csv`) that can directly be used as an input for a prediction run
-- The files (given the input file `example.csv`) are named as follows: `example_f<free>_b<bounds>.csv` and `example_f<free>_b<bounds>_final.csv`, where `<free>` lists the variable via the index as e.g. printed when the code is run and `<bounds>` lists the bound parameters in the same way.
-Example: `example_f034_b129.csv`, and `example_f034_b129_final.csv`
-- The first file contains the parameter settings at the top 12 lines and all steps of the likelihood maximization
+- The interations file contains the parameter settings at the top 12 lines and all likelihood evaluations of the likelihood maximization
-- The second file contains the parameter settings at the top 12 line including a column with the final parameters (i.e. estimated via log likelihood maximization and init value for free parameters) and the estimated error for the estimated paramters via a hessian matrix (**beta version!!!**).
+- The final file contains the parameter settings at the top 12 line including a column with the final parameters (i.e. estimated via log likelihood maximization and init value for free parameters) and the estimated error for the estimated paramters via a hessian matrix.
 The hessian is calculted using a range of finit-differnences that are set relative to the value of the respective paramter.
 I.e. epsilon=1e-2 corresponds to 1% of each paramterer is used for the hessian matrix estimation.
-Finally, the maximized log likelihood is written.
+Finally, the number of data points, the total log likelihood, the normalized log likelihood, the used optimization algorithm, the set tolerance and the search space (log/linear) is noted.
+- The parameter file is in the format of the parameter file that was submitted to the code (see Sec.
+2.1.2).
+It only contains the final estimation of each parameter.
+Thus, the paramters are treated as "fixed", when the code is run with this parameter file.
+This file can be used to run the prediction step directly (potentially on a different input file).

 #### 4.2 1D scan
 - Will create a file for each parameter containing the parameter settings at the top 12 lines and all calculated likelihoods of the scan
 - The file (given the input file `example.csv`) is named as follows: `example_<parameter>.csv`, where `<parameter>` is the paramter that is scaned

 #### 4.3 Predictions
+- Will create 3 files: combined predictions (`_prediction.csv`), backward only (`_prediction_backward.csv`), and forward only (`_prediction_forward.csv`)
-- Will create a file for each parameter containing the parameter settings at the top 12 lines and ...
+- Each file contains the parameter settings at the top 12 lines
+- The predictions consist of:
   - the 4 mean quanties of x, g, l/lambda, q
   - the upper triangle of the covariance matrix
   - ... of each time point for each cell in the same order as the input file

 ---------
 ## Notes